teenyHermitCrab/Bot_Slartibartfast/README.md

 -

 ## TODO:
+- Updated demo .gif
+- complete dependencies section on this readme.
+- Add settings file.
+- Experiment with putting dashboard, sensor, and maybe button monitoring on own task.
+CircuitPython doesn't have `threading` module, but does have `asyncio`.
+- Add PM2.5 sensor.
+Ikea hack would be interesting: https://www.ikea.com/us/en/p/vindriktning-air-quality-sensor-60515911/
+- Get larger standalone TFT display running with good layout.
+Add settings file fields to allow easy swap.
+This is probably a lot of fields since have to deal with sprite locations, font sizes, etc
+- Add small WiFi and dashboard connections symbols. (maybe only do this on larger screens, 240x135 is too small)
+- should create new fonts for single-value mode.  scaling up current fonts gets jaggy.
+- get logging to work. do we need to add an SD card module or external switch? recall that file writes are default disabled.
+  - There are occasional crashes not currently being addressed.
+Probably can see them if using `tio` to view serial output.
+- Dashboard is currently at Adafruit IO.
+Try out other options: Azure, AWS, Heroku
+- Need to check out edge cases for graphing plots.  might have to add autoscaling -

 - ~~reduce bitmap file sizes.
 Convert RGB files to indexed format~~
 - ~~look through `lib` folder.
 There might be dependencies that I'm no longer using~~
-- Experiment with putting dashboard, sensor, and maybe button monitoring on own task.
-CircuitPython doesn't have `threading` module, but does have `asyncio`.
-- Add PM2.5 sensor.
-Ikea hack would be interesting: https://www.ikea.com/us/en/p/vindriktning-air-quality-sensor-60515911/
 - ~~Add a third display mode that shows graph history of values.
 How much memory is available on ESP32-S2?
 Recall that writing to filesystem is default disabled.~~
-- Get larger standalone TFT display running with good layout.
-Add settings file fields to allow easy swap.
-This is probably a lot of fields since have to deal with sprite locations, font sizes, etc
-- Add small Wifi and dashboard connections symbols.
 - ~~Layout for single data mode: temp/humidity feels unbalanced.~~
-- should create new fonts for single-value mode.  scaling up current fonts looks terrible.
 - ~~Probably can save a little space: Converting top-level display to use same sprites as single display mode~~
-- Dashboard is currently at Adafruit IO.
-Try out other options: Azure, AWS, Heroku
-- Need to check out edge cases for graphing plots.  might have to add autoscaling
-- Graphing plots should average for each minute to get a 2-hour plot (or could have that be part of graph-cycling?)
+- ~~Graphing plots should average for each minute to get a 2-hour plot (or could have that be part of graph-cycling?)~~
-- Add settings file